Cari Berita

 The U.S. dollar hit an around four-month high in the upper 156 yen zone in Tokyo on speculation the Federal Reserve will not rush to ease U.S. monetary policy amid firm economic data, dealers said.

-It later retreated to the lower 156 yen level, as traders awaited remarks from Bank of Japan chief Kazuo Ueda on Monday for clues on further Japanese interest rate hikes.
+The U.S. currency later lost momentum, sliding to the upper 155 yen range, as traders awaited remarks from Bank of Japan chief Kazuo Ueda on Monday for clues about further Japanese interest rate hikes.

 Stocks rose on bargain-hunting after the Nikkei shed nearly 1,000 points over the past three days, with automakers gaining on prospects of higher repatriated profits from a weaker yen.